wpCloud/docker-elk/SIGNED.md

 #### Presets

 ```
-dropbox  # ignore .dropbox-cache and other Dropbox-related files
 git  # ignore .git and anything as described by .gitignore files
-kb       # ignore anything as described by .kbignore files
 ```

 <!-- summarize version = 0.0.9 -->